Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Related Work

 \Cref{tab:devops-comparison} makes these differences explicit.
 The table contrasts how each governance concern is addressed in standard DevOps/MLOps practice versus the governed capability evolution framework.

 These differences justify treating governed capability evolution as a distinct systems problem rather than a direct application of DevOps or MLOps practice.
-The key question is no longer only whether a proposed action should be allowed, but whether a newly produced capability version should be admitted, shadow-tested, activated, monitored, and, if necessary, rolled back to the previous version.
+The key question is no longer only whether a proposed action should be allowed; it is whether a newly produced capability version should be admitted, shadow-tested, activated, monitored, and, if necessary, rolled back to the previous version.